UniversityBlockchain/.Org/README.md

 # .Org
-UniversityBlockchain, dev@UniversityBlockchain.unisocial.net, Free Education fro All of Humanity!, by: Blockchain Endowment for Humanity, child: UniversityCoin
+UniversityBlockchain, dev@UniversityBlockchain.unisocial.net, Free Education for All of Humanity!, by: Blockchain Endowment for Humanity, child: UniversityCoin